aoijs/website/src/content/docs/guides/application/auto-complete.md

 });
 ```

+## Responding with JSON Based on Autocomplete Selection

-Using JSON and checking if autoComplete equals `true` if so it will respond with the given response :
+If autoComplete equals `true`, it will respond with the given JSON response:

 ```javascript
 module.exports = [